Arjyouu97/RTI-Task-Laravel/rta/README.md

-# Task Manager - Laravel CRUD Project
+# RTI Task Manager - Laravel CRUD Project

 A simple Laravel project to manage tasks with create, read, update, and delete (CRUD) functionality.
 It uses modals for adding and editing tasks and DataTables for smooth pagination, sorting, and filtering.